Laura Wright (literary scholar)

-Laura Wright is a professor of English at Western Carolina University.
+Laura Wright is an American professor of English at Western Carolina University.
 Wright proposed vegan studies as a new academic field, and her 2015 book The Vegan Studies Project: Food, Animals, and Gender in the Age of Terror served as the foundational text of the discipline.
 As of 2021 she had edited two collections of articles about vegan studies.

 Education

 Wright received a bachelor's in English from Appalachian State University in 1992, an MA in English from East Carolina University in 1995, and a PhD in Postcolonial Literature and World Literature from the University of Massachusetts Amherst in 2004.

 Academic interests

 In addition to vegan studies, Wright's academic and research interests include postcolonial literature and theory, South African literature, ecocriticism, animal studies, and food studies.